Hot Tub Buying Guide: How to Choose the Right Hot Tub for Your Home

 Lighting and Controls

-Premium features like LED lighting, modern controls, and integrated audio can make the spa feel more refined and enjoyable to use.
+Premium features such as LED lighting, modern controls, water features, and integrated audio can elevate the overall spa experience.

 Installation and Placement Considerations